#TIL the query component of a URI is actually completely opaque.

 -

-oblomov@sociale.networkreplied to trwnh@mastodon.social last edited by
+oblomov@sociale.networkreplied to trwnh@mastodon.social on last edited by

 @trwnh doesn't that kind of depend on the type of form?
 Classically for a something like a search GET would be a more appropriate method than POST or PUT …